Last updated on June 23rd, 2023 at 09:13 am

 Covers Shoddy Workmanship

 Some RVers who have had to replace their underbellies find that their rig has been put together poorly, sometimes even finding damaged pipes or other manufacturer errors.
 If you are concerned about the build of your RV, especially if you begin experiencing operation errors, your underbelly may hold the answers.
 However, these answers are usually covered up!

-Some ambitious do it yourself-ers tend to remove the underbelly cover on their rigs, just for their own peace of mind and maintenance access.
+Some ambitious do-it-yourself-ers tend to remove the underbelly cover on their rigs, just for their own peace of mind and maintenance access.
 Some RVs are built better than others, and you may find that having so many key parts of your rig covered up is not a perk.

-Coroplast is NOT Pest Proof!
+Coroplast Is NOT Pest Proof!

 You may think that having a coroplast cover over your RV’s underbelly will completely protect it from pests, especially rodents.
-However, coroplast is a very thin, flexible plastic material and is no match for rodent’s teeth.
+However, coroplast is a very thin, flexible plastic material and is no match for rodent teeth.
 Should your coroplast be damaged in any way, or should you store your RV with food inside (this is not a good idea), a rodent will find its way in, no matter what.

 This is something to keep in mind, especially when it comes to the maintenance of your underbelly.
-While a coroplast cover may be another layer and deterrent for many pests, it is not a fail safe!
+While a coroplast cover may be another layer and deterrent for many pests, it is not a fail-safe!

-Weight of Underbelly Insulation
+Weight Of Underbelly Insulation